magento/devdocs/guides/v2.0/coding-standards/code-standard-html.md

 {%endhighlight%}

 ## Accessibility
-All pages should be accessible for users with disabilities.
-For more information refer to [Web Content Accessibility Guidelines (WCAG) 2.0](https://www.w3.org/TR/WCAG20/).
+All pages should comply with the [Web Content Accessibility Guidelines (WCAG) 2.0](https://www.w3.org/TR/WCAG20/).

-<p class="q">Do we keep up to this standard?</p>

 ## Microdata
-All crucial pages (like product page) should contain [microdata](https://en.wikipedia.org/wiki/Microdata_(HTML)).
+All crucial pages (like product page) should contain [microdata](https://www.w3.org/TR/microdata/).
 Please pay attention to this recommendation when adding new functionality.